Arfeen-Yousuf/todo_list_tutorial/step_02.md

 ![Screenshot from 2025-04-12 18-35-14](https://github.com/user-attachments/assets/c84dc67e-cb17-4710-a72f-c6f99815c2dd)

 We are done with this step.
-In the following steps, we will add a local databse using sqflite package to persist the tasks.
+In the following steps, we refactor our code and use provider to seperate our UI Logic from Business Logic

 👉 [View Step 02 Code Commit](commit_link_here_later)